bocadilloproject/react-example/README.md

 </a>
 </p>

-Any requests that fail on port 3000 will be retried on port 8000 (where the Bocadillo app is being served) due to the `proxy` key in`react-app/package.json`.
+#### Proxy to Bocadillo in Development
+Any requests that do not have `text/html` in their `Accept` header will be proxied to Bocadillo.
 To learn more about how requests are proxied with create-react-app, see its [documentation](https://facebook.github.io/create-react-app/docs/proxying-api-requests-in-development).

+#### Hot Reloding
+Any changes to the frontend code will cause the browser to reload immediately.
+Changes to the server code will be available immediately, but you may have to refresh the browser yourself depending on when your React App makes requests to the Bocadillo server.

 ## Building